Testing Regular Black Holes with X-ray data of GX 339-4: Discussion and Conclusions

-We fit the data from the simultaneous observations with \textit{NuSTAR} and \textit{Swift} of the source GX~339--4 to test the Kerr hypothesis.
-We consider the Kerr and the non-Kerr models (model~1 and model~2, respectively) shown in Eq.~\ref{fitting_model_completel}.
+We consider the Kerr and the non-Kerr models (Model~1 and Models~2--8, respectively).
 The regular black hole metric is assumed as the background spacetime in the non-Kerr model~\cite{Mazza:2021rgq, Riaz:2022rlx}, and a constraint is derived for the spin ($a_*$) and regularization parameter ($l/M$).
-The quality of the fit for both cases, the Kerr and the non-Kerr, is good as $\chi^{2}_{\rm red}$ is close to 1 (see Tab.~\ref{bft}), and there are no significant unresolved features in the ratio plots (see bottom panels of Fig.~\ref{f-mo-ra}).
-The non-Kerr fit exhibits a slightly lower $\chi^2_{\rm red}$ compared to the Kerr case, likely due to the inclusion of an additional parameter in the former fit (see Tab.~\ref{bft}).
+The quality of the fit for Models~1 and 2, the Kerr and the non-Kerr models with the same astrophysical assumptions, is good as $\chi^{2}_{\rm red}$ is close to 1 (see Tab.~\ref{bft:m1-4}), and there are no significant unresolved features in the ratio plots (see bottom panels of Fig.~\ref{f-mo-ra}).
+The non-Kerr fit exhibits a slightly lower $\chi^2_{\rm red}$ compared to the Kerr case, due to the inclusion of an additional parameter in the former fit (see Tab.~\ref{bft:m1-4}).
+Fig.~\ref{spectral_comparison} illustrates the spectral differences in reflection and thermal spectra by plotting the fractional difference between the best-fit Kerr (Model~1) and non-Kerr (Model~2) models.
+The primary difference between the reflection components of Model~1 and Model~2 is observed near the iron line (up to 1.5\%) and the Compton hump (up to 2\%).
+However, the Compton hump's contribution to the total flux diminishes towards higher energies.
+Similarly, the thermal components of Model~1 and Model~2 exhibit the most significant differences at higher energies, where their contribution to the total flux is minimal.
+Therefore, the iron line predominantly drives the constraint on the $a_*$ and $l/M$ parameters.

 In general, our results are consistent with those in Refs.~\cite{Parker:2016ltr, Tripathi:2020dni}; however, in contrast to Refs.~\cite{Parker:2016ltr, Tripathi:2020dni}, we report here the statistical uncertainties of 90\% confidence interval.
 There are some discrepancies in certain parameters, most importantly, the spin parameter.
 For instance

 The difference between our work and that of B1 fit in Ref.~\cite{Tripathi:2020dni} is not large.
 This is most likely owing to the fact that FITS files have the same precision and accuracy.
 When compared to Ref.~\cite{Parker:2016ltr}, however, the difference between the best-fit spin values is relatively considerable.
 The origin of this discrepancy may be attributed to the use of the older version of the {\tt relxilllp} model in Ref.~\cite{Parker:2016ltr} compared to our current FITS files, a slight difference in the accuracy of the FITS file, and a slight difference in the precision of the lamppost emissivity profile.
 Furthermore, we are comparing the best-fit results of the non-Kerr case with the Kerr, where the best-fit in the former is not exactly the Kerr, which introduces some further differences.